thdurand4/PodiumASM/docs/source/INSTALL.rst

 1. Adapt `profile` and `cluster_config.yaml`
 ---------------------------------------------
 f
-Now that CulebrONT is installed, it proposes default configuration files, but they can be modified.
+Now that PodiumASM is installed, it proposes default configuration files, but they can be modified.
 Please check and adapt these files to your own system architecture.

 1. Adapt the pre-formatted `f –env si`snakemake profile`` to configure your cluster options.
 See the section :ref:`1.
 Snakemake profiles` for details.